JohnCassavetes/CarletonCalendarConverter/README.md

 ## It basically works, but legally I have to add a...Disclaimer
 This tool is provided "as-is" without any guarantees.
 The developer is not liable for any damages resulting from the use of this application.
 This project is not affiliated with Carleton College.

+## Contact
+Feel free to reach out to me at gautamaj@carleton.edu for any inquiries.